 In both cases, read the fine print so you are not surprised by any additional end-of-lease payments.

 4. Can I buy the car at the end of the lease?

-If you want to keep your car at the end of the lease, you may have an option to buy it for the residual value or purchase price option included in the lease agreement.
-But before you move forward, compare the residual value to the car’s retail value to determine if you’re getting a good deal.
+If you want to keep your car at the end of the lease, you may have the option to buy it for the residual value or purchase price option included in the lease agreement.
+But before you move forward with buying your leased car, compare the residual value to the car’s retail value to determine if you’re getting a good deal.

 Also, assess the vehicle’s condition to determine if it’s in good shape and hasn’t significantly depreciated.
 You may find that a buyout isn’t worthwhile unless you’re facing steep wear and tear fees or penalties for exceeding the mileage limit.